facebookresearch/ParlAI/docs/source/tutorial_basic.rst

 - a unified framework for sharing, training and testing dialog models
 - many popular datasets available all in one place, with the ability to multi-task over them
-- seamless integration of `Amazon Mechanical Turk <http://parl.ai/static/docs/tutorial_mturk.html>`_ for data collection and human evaluation
+- seamless integration of :doc:`Amazon Mechanical Turk <tutorial_mturk>` for data collection and human evaluation
-- integration with `Facebook Messenger <http://parl.ai/static/docs/tutorial_messenger.html>`_ to connect agents with humans in a chat interface
+- integration with :doc:`Facebook Messenger <tutorial_messenger>` to connect agents with humans in a chat interface

 Install
 -------